IntuitionAmiga/MC64000/docs/assembler/README.md

 The following directives exist:

 * define
-    * Defines a string substitution.
+    * Defines a local source string substitution, file scope only.
     * `@define <name> <value>`
     * `@def` accepted as short form.
 * undefine
     * Removes a string substitution.
     * `@undefine <name>`
     * `@undef` accepted as short form.
+* equ
+    * Similar to define but has global scope.
+Can be undefined, with current file-scope effect only.
+    * `@equ <name> <value>`
 * enable
     * Turns on a switch _option_.
     * `@enable <option>`